alex-l-m/octahedral-embed/README.md

 ### Function `ligate`

-For convenience, there is also a "ligate" function that will attach ligands to iridium, without adding a geometry.
+For convenience, there is also a `ligate` function that will attach ligands to iridium, without adding a geometry.
 Ligands must be given as RDKit molecules, with bonds to dummy atoms (symbol "*") where the ligand chelates the metal.

 ```